-☆ If you fulfill the required attendance, your presentation grade will be your final CHEM 600 grade.
+If the student fulfills the required attendance, the student's presentation grade will be the student's final CHEM 600 grade.

 A grade of B or higher is necessary to maintain good standing in the department.
-A grade of B- or below will place you on probation.
-Two probationary events over the course of your Ph.D. may result in your expulsion from the program.
+A grade of B- or below will place the student on probation.
+Two probationary events over the course of the student's Ph.D. may result in the student's expulsion from the program.

 Exceptions/Alternative Arrangements to Student and Department Seminars: Expected attendance of student talks and department seminars may need to be prorated for students in certain circumstances (see examples below).
-Arrangements must be made with the Chairs of Graduate Studies before the semester begins.
+Arrangements must be made with the Co-Chairs of Graduate Studies before the semester begins.
 No negotiations on grading and attendance proration will be made at the end of the semester.